DigitalHabsburgPlatform/web/_posts/2021-06-10-DHP-II-wrapup-day-one.md

 license: CC-BY https://creativecommons.org/licenses/by/4.0/deed.de
 ---

-Wrap-up of day one of the ACDH-CH TOOL GALLERY 7.1/Digital Habsburg Platform II – Round Table
+Wrap-up of day one of the ACDH-CH TOOL GALLERY 7.1/Digital Habsburg Platform II "Prosopographical data modeling, Digital Habsburg Platform II" – Round Table

-The event started with a warm welcome by [ACDH-CH](https://acdh.oeaw.ac.at/) director Alexandra Lenz, and then swiftly moved on to Matej Đurčo’s concise introduction [Slides at google](https://docs.google.com/presentation/d/1fZ8Oh3__fL8ZI3qka3LBomFoN8BvDAVW/edit#slide=id.p1) into the field of data modelling and why it matters for (not only "digital") humanities scholars.
+The [event](https://www.oeaw.ac.at/acdh/events/event-series/acdh-ch-tool-gallery-71) started with a warm welcome by [ACDH-CH](https://acdh.oeaw.ac.at/) director Alexandra Lenz, and then swiftly moved on to Matej Đurčo’s concise introduction ([Slides at google](https://docs.google.com/presentation/d/1fZ8Oh3__fL8ZI3qka3LBomFoN8BvDAVW/edit#slide=id.p1)) into the field of data modelling and why it matters for (not only "digital") humanities scholars.

 This was succeeded by the presentations of Daniel Jeller on the [Nuns and Monks – Prosopographical Interfaces, NAMPI](https://nampi.icar-us.eu/) project and Matthias Schlögl on the data model of APIS in general and of the [The Viennese Court.
 A prosopographical portal, VieCPro](https://viecpro.oeaw.ac.at/) project more specifically.